 childResourceType(k, m. j) = acr(k)_accessControlObjectDetails(m)/childResourceType(j), j = 1…J

-The logical variable res_childResource(k, m) is derived as
+The logical variable res_childResourceType(k, m) is derived as

-res_childResource (k,m)= ismemberResource Type, childResourceTypek, m, jTRUE or 1, If childResourceType is not present
+res_childResourceType (k,m)= ismemberResource Type, childResourceTypek, m, jTRUE or 1, if childResourceType is not present

 where Resource Type refers to the value of the parameter of the given Create request primitive.

+If the childSpecializationType element is present in any given accessControlObjectDetails element of an access control rule, it includes a list of j = 1…J child specialization identifiers to which the rule applies.
+The jth list element is denoted as follows

+childSpecializationType (k, m. j) = acr(k)_accessControlObjectDetails(m)/ childSpecializationType (j), j = 1…J

+The logical variable res_ childSpecializationType (k, m) is derived as

+res_childSpecializationType (k,m)= ismemberSpecialization Type, childSpecializationType k, m, jTRUE or 1, if childSpecializationType is not present

+where Specialization Type refers to the value of the parameter of the given Create request primitive.

 The sixth partial logical result res_attrs(k) is derived as follows: